 Once inside, they tied up a 20-year-old woman who was there with her 1-year-old son, said Baltimore County Police Lt.
 Stephen Doarnberger, assistant commander of the .

 The suspects searched the house and took jewelry, shoes, electronics and $30 in cash.
 The child wasn’t injured or assaulted, Doarnberger said.

 Police said the robbery may be connected to two other recent armed home invasions.

-In April, three armed men wearing ski masks tied up three victims with duct tape in a home on Village Mill Court in Owings Mills and stole electronics, credit cards and a car.
+In April, three armed men wearing ski masks with duct tape in a home on Village Mill Court in Owings Mills and stole electronics, credit cards and a car.

-On May 3, three armed men wearing ski masks tied up eight people in a home on the 200 block of Hammershire Road in Reisterstown and took $20 in cash, four watches, a diamond ring, video game consoles, a flat screen TV and a car.
+On May 3, three armed men wearing ski masks in a home on the 200 block of Hammershire Road in Reisterstown and took $20 in cash, four watches, a diamond ring, video game consoles, a flat screen TV and a car.

 Police said they believe all three robberies were related to illegal drugs, Doarnberger said.